Bhanu-12/INDECISION-APP/readme.md

 # INDECISION APP

 Unable to decide what to do.
 Put your life decisions in the hands of a computer.
+[Try this app](https://decider-webapp.herokuapp.com).

 # DEMO